ibm-cloud-docs/assistant/dialog-runtime.md

 - **Reconsider jumps to a closing node**: Many dialogs are designed to ask a standard closing question, such as, `Did I answer your question today?` Users cannot digress away from nodes that are configured to jump to another node.
 So, if you configure all of your final branch nodes to jump to a common closing node, digressions cannot occur.
 Consider tracking user satisfaction through metrics or some other means.

 - **Test possible digression chains**: If a user digresses away from the current node to another node that allows digressions away, the user could potentially digress away from that other node, and repeat this pattern one or more times again.
-If all the nodes in the digression chain are configured to return after the digression, then the user will eventually be brought back to the current dialog node.
-However, if a subsequent node in the chain is configured not to return, then the user will never be brought back to the current dialog node.
+If the starting node in the digression chain is configured to return after the digression, then the user will eventually be brought back to the current dialog node.
+In fact, any subsequent nodes in the chain that are configured not to return are excluded from being considered as digression targets.
 Test scenarios that digress multiple times to determine whether individual nodes function as expected.

 - **Remember that the current node gets priority**: Remember that nodes outside the current flow are only considered as digression targets if the current flow cannot address the user input.
 It is even more important in a node with slots that allows digressions away, in particular, to make it clear to users what information is needed from them, and to add confirmation statements that are displayed after the user provides a value.